WarcraftPriests/sl-shadow-priest/README.md

 > We use a dict here to support different `simcVersions` like raidbots, you can so define a different simc installation by every key you define.
 If you don't supply the `local_secrets.py` we will use the simc on the path for every different `simcVersion` defined in `config.yml`.

 2. By default if a file already exists in `output/` or if the weight in `internal/weights.py` is 0, sim.py will skip it.
-3. To run the sims use `python sim.py dir/ [--iterations 10000, --dungeons, --talents [am, hv, stm] --local]` where `dir/` is the sim directory you want to sim.
+3. To run the sims use `python sim.py dir/ [--iterations 10000, --dungeons, --talents [am, hv] --local]` where `dir/` is the sim directory you want to sim.
 If you don't specify `talents` or `covenant` and that sim uses it based on config, all combinations will be automatically generated.
 4. Based on config keys in `analyze` markdown, csv, and json will be generated for the aggregated sims.
 These will output separate files for Composite, Single Target, or Dungeon sims.
 You can find all output files in the `results/` folder in any sim folder.

 ### General Order of sims to run